Tsimpliarakis/Pentizer/README.md

 I'm not responsible for any broken systems.
 Use at your own risk.
 Feel free to fork and help me improve the project.

+DO NOT UPGRADE YOUR SYSTEM WITH THE KALI/PARROT REPOSITORIES ON.
+IT WILL BREAK YOUR SYSTEM.